MicrosoftDocs/intellicode/docs/overview.md

 The completion list suggests the most likely correct API for a developer to use rather than presenting a simple alphabetical list of members.
 To provide this dynamic list, IntelliCode uses the developer's current code context as well as patterns based on thousands of highly rated, open-source projects on GitHub.
 The results form a model that predicts the most likely and most relevant API calls.

-![C# Whole line completions in Visual Studio](media/intellicode-vs-wlc-small.png) C# developers in Visual Studio 2022 and higher also benefit from [Whole line completions](visual-studio-whole-line-completions.md) which predict the next chunk of your code based on your current code so far, and present it as an inline prediction.
+![C# Whole line completions in Visual Studio](media/intellicode-vs-wlc-small.png) C# developers in Visual Studio 2022 and higher also benefit from [whole-line autocompletions](visual-studio-whole-line-completions.md) which predict the next chunk of your code based on your current code so far, and present it as an inline prediction.

+Python, JavaScript, and TypeScript developers using Visual Studio Code Release 1.63 or higher can also benefit from whole-line autocompletions through a [new preview extension for Visual Studio Code](intellicode-visual-studio-code-completions.md).

 ## Visual Studio features
 Check the [overview of IntelliCode for Visual Studio](intellicode-visual-studio.md) for full details of the additional features supported for Visual Studio users, such as [IntelliCode suggestions](intellicode-suggestions.md).